 Basic Music Theory

-Learning basic music theory is an absolute must if you intend on communicating with other musicians.
+Learning basic music theory is an absolute must if you intend on communicating with other musicians, even if you want to just learn to jam with yourself.
 Whether you are writing a song together, playing a live gig, or just jamming at the crib with some friends over a few cold ones, you gotta know the lingo…. you know, you gotta talk the talk if you wanna walk the walk!

 The best part is, this ain’t rocket science!
 You ain’t gotta learn Mandarin!
 The following list outlines some of the essentials of music theory that you will need to know if you want to take this thing anywhere.
 It’s worth it!
 I have worked in a recording studio for the majority of my adult life and I couldn’t stress enough the importance of at least learning basic music theory.